dojo/docs/dojo/hash.rst

 Encoding/Decoding
 -----------------

 ``dojo/hash`` does not attempt to do any encoding or decoding.
 There are many cases where consumers of ``dojo/hash`` want unencoded slashes, etc, so it is up to the consumer to encode and decode where appropriate.
-Anything with HTML encoding (e.g. ``&amp;``) must be encoded with ``encodeURIComponent`` before being passed into ``dojo/hash`` due to discrepancies between browsers.
+Anything with HTML encoding (e.g. ``&``) must be encoded with ``encodeURIComponent`` before being passed into ``dojo/hash`` due to discrepancies between browsers.
 For example Firefox decodes HTML encoding automatically before setting the URL, IE does not.

 .. js ::

   require(["dojo/hash"], function(hash){
-    hash(encodeURIComponent("hash with &amp; HTML encoding"));
+    hash(encodeURIComponent("hash with & HTML encoding"));
   });

 See Also